melaniejanepascual/zen/app/README.md

 A good discussion of this can be found [here](http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/).

 All tasks are in package.json.
-Example usage: npm run build:css
+Example usage: npm run serve

+You can use the pre- and post- prefixes to schedule tasks that go before and after others.
+Example: "prebuild:css": "npm run clean"